rparker2003/PythonTestingLab/README.md

 1. **Checkout:** Checks out the current main branch files so the workflow can access them.
 2. **Install Dependencies:** Installs dependencies from `requirements.txt`, which exists in the repository.
 3. **Lint with Flake8:** Verifies that the style and syntax of files adhere to Flake8 guidelines.
-4. **Run Unit Tests with Nose:** Executes "nosetests" to validate the correctness of test files and their coverage.
+4. **Run Unit Tests with Nose:** Executes `nosetests` to validate the correctness of test files and their coverage.

-This workflow ensures that the codebase is consistent, well-styled, and the tests provide sufficient coverage.
+This workflow ensures that the codebase is consistent, and well-styled, and the tests provide sufficient coverage.

 Feel free to explore the code and reach out if you have any questions!